About Catherine Dore

 My qualifications & memberships

-- Qualified Infant Massage Instructor with the International Association of Infant Massage (now known as Baby In Mind in Australia)
+- Qualified Infant Massage Instructor with the International Association of Infant Massage (IAIM Australia)

-- Member of the Australian Association of Massage Therapists (AAMT), now known as Massage & Myotherapy Australia
+- Member of Massage & Myotherapy Australia, formally Australian Association of Massage Therapists (AAMT),

-I have been a Remedial Massage Therapist for more than 9 years, with the last 7 years dedicated to pregnancy, postnatal & infant massage.
+I have been a Remedial Massage Therapist since 2008, and since 2011 I have focused on pregnancy, postnatal & infant massage.
 I have been very fortunate to have worked for several years in clinics and centres alongside Midwives, Obstetricians, Physiotherapists, Chiropractors, Osteopaths and a number of other wellness practitioners.

 I believe the road to overall health and wellbeing often requires a multi-faceted approach, and that is why we regularly collaborate with other leading women’s health professionals.